 Our peer tutors are fellow Florida Tech students who have earned a grade of A or B in the courses they tutor and who maintain a cumulative GPA of 3.0 or higher.
 All ASC tutors complete a minimum of 10 hours of training toward a Level 1 College Reading and Learning Association (CRLA) Certification that includes topics related to academic honesty, ethical behavior, learning styles, role modeling, and study strategies.

-All proctoring is done at the Academic Support Center in the Evans Library Pavilion.
-The south entrance, next to the Link Building, is used for testing.
+All proctoring is done at the Academic Support Center located in Wood Hall, north entrance, next to the tennis courts.

 The Academic Support Center provides exam proctoring for students eligible for services through the Office of Accessibility Resources or through an arrangement with the Dean of Students.
 All exam proctoring is done by appointment only and with the cooperation of the instructor of record for the course.
 Students should make a testing appointment online at least 48 hours in advance.